-Immune Therapies - Available for you - Now!
+Experienced referrals for Immune Therapies - Available Now!

-A rational approach is proving a new medical alternative for the treatment of cancer.
+A rational approach is providing a new medical alternative for the treatment of cancer.

 By harnessing the innate powers of the body’s immune system, immunotherapy treatments have the potential to achieve complete, long-lasting remissions and cures for all types of cancer.

-Our experience – outcomes way beyond clinical expectations: For 3+ years, we’ve helped patients access special immune therapies - often achieving exceptional outcomes!
+Our experience – outcomes way beyond clinical expectations: For 3+ years, we’ve helped patients access special immune therapies – most often achieving exceptional outcomes!

 All patients can take advantage of immune therapy as a value add to other treatments or in some cases, a standalone treatment.
 However, before leaping in, there is one fact to understand.
 There is a big difference between safe cell based immune therapies & unpredictable drug based immune therapies.
 See 2 column comparison further down the page.

-However: When patients ask their doctors about immune therapies, in our experience, they are usually told about drug based immune therapies and not blood or blood tumour-based vaccines which are available through our international immunology-oncology colleagues.
+However: When patients ask their doctors about immune therapies, in our experience, they are told about drug based immune therapies and not blood or blood tumour-based vaccines which are available through our international immunology-oncology colleagues with our referrals.

-Experimental you may think – but more than 10,000 clients have passed through the doors of our referred clinic since the early 1990’s.
+Cell-based immune therapies experimental you may think.
+Not so – more than 10,000 clients have passed through the doors of our preferred clinic since the early 1990’s.
 Dozens of high quality medical papers detail the efficacy of this safe treatment.

 As you read on you will learn how these types of immune therapies are made from your own harvested immune cells.